-Scott Martin is a semi-retired family medicine physician associate (previously known as a physician assistant) and has been practicing medicine for the past 20 years.
-His previous career was in academia doing research and teaching at the University of Georgia.
+Scott Martin is a semi-retired family medicine physician associate (previously known as a physician assistant) and has been practicing medicine for over 20 years.
 He and his wife enjoy traveling and spending time with family.

 Sports Fan by Scott Martin